 First on our list to the best breweries in Dallas is Rahr & Sons Brewing Company.
 The Rahr family’s love for beer began in America in 1847 when William Rahr and his family immigrated from Rhineland, Germany.
 Since William, thanks to his family history of brewers, could brew beer of better quality than “the typical kitchen brew,” he opened and successfully ran Eagle Brewery, the first lager brewery in Wisconsin.
-160 years later, William’s great-great-grandson, Frederick William “Fritz” Rahr, Jr. couldn’t deny the craft of his family past.
-He opened Rahr & Sons Brewing Co. in 2004 and has been producing a wide range of quality brews since.
-Rahr & Sons prove to the people that beer just comes naturally to them, and they honor the lagering history of their family’s older brewery, showcasing several crisp, bready brews on their menu.
-But lagers aren’t the only thing Rahr & Sons knows how to brew well, and you’ll soon agree after sipping their IPAs, Scottish ales, Marzen lagers and lime-flavored concoctions.
+160 years later, William’s great-great-grandson, Frederick William “Fritz” Rahr, Jr. followed his family-embedded craft and opened Rahr & Sons Brewing Co in 2004 and has been producing a wide range of quality brews since.
+Rahr & Sons prove that crafting fine beer comes with family heritage and hard work.
+They honor the lagering history of their family’s older brewery, showcasing several crisp, bready brews on their menu.
+Rahr & Sons knows how to brew well, and you’ll soon agree after sipping their IPAs, Scottish ales, Marzen lagers and lime-flavored concoctions.
 Lots of fun can be had here, including pickleball.
 Buy a $15 pitcher to reserve a 30-minute slot on the courts.

 This palette pleaser is juicy and tropical with flavors of ripe mango, fresh lime, and Mexican Pequin chiles.
 They offer seasonal variations as well – like peach!
 Buen provecho!

 Martin House makes beers that can be paired to any life experience – from hefty stouts to bright, light blonde ales.
 They feel no responsibility to brew their beers to style, and they let this boundless freedom inspire them to brew creative beers that taste great.
 They offer great bar food too.

-Extremely drinkable and hiding any evidence of its 5.2%ABV, this delicious berry brew will have you starry-eyed and stumblin’ in no time.
-True Love has been kettle soured and fermented with fresh raspberry puree, giving the drink a pretty purple hue.
-You’ll be crushing on this crushable brew in no time, and you’ll easily see why they’re one of the best breweries in Dallas.
+Extremely drinkable and hiding any evidence of its 5.2% ABV, this delicious berry brew will have you thinking about adventuring in no time.
+True Love has been kettle soured and fermented with fresh raspberry puree, giving the drink a bodacious purple hue.
+You’ll be crushing on this lush brew in no time, and you’ll easily know why they’re one of the best breweries in Dallas.